shanemcw/homebridge-amazondash-MAC/README.md

 Use uppercase for the `mac` MAC addresses in the config.json file, e.g. `AA`, not `aa`.

+### Alias
+`alias` is an optional configuration for situations where a button is meant to act just as another.
+For example, you may have a need for more than one doorbell button for multiple doors.
+Another example is a button to trigger a "Goodnight" scene—however you want one on each nightstand on each side of the bed.

+To use this capability, specify one of the buttons as typical—this is the button that will be visible in Homekit.
+In the `alias` portion of its configuration, add the MAC addresses of other buttons to "alias for" or "masquerade as" that button.
+When buttons with those MAC addresses are pushed, it will appear to Homekit as if the visible button was pushed.
+The buttons corresponding to the MAC addresses in the `alias` list will not be visible as distint accessories in Homekit.

+Do not add the buttons corresponding to the MAC addresses in the `alias` list as seperate button accessories.

 ## Wifi Device and Monitor Mode
-A wifi device (such as a USB wifi dongle) that can be configured and run in monitor mode is required.
+It is required that wifi device (such as a USB wifi dongle) can be configured and run in monitor mode.
 An example USB wifi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.
 ### Example Wifi Device Configuration
 This is example-only.
 There are several and different ways to do this.
 ```